 Chapter 9, Log, explains how to install and configure the Log Server.

-Chapter 10, Maintenance, explains how to backup, restore, and upgrade the Serial Console Server and its firmware, as well as providing information about private certificates.
+Chapter 10, Maintenance, explains how to backup, restore, and upgrade the Serial Console Server and its firmware, as well as provides information about private certificates.

-An Appendix, at the end of the manual provides technical and troubleshooting information.
+Appendix, provides technical and troubleshooting information.